Nosto/wiki-docs/apis/frontend/implementation-guide-session-api/record-attributions.md

 ## Summary

-Nosto already offers session API, for recording attribution.
+Nosto already offers the Session API, for recording attribution.
 But it's limited to `vp` events so far.
-In an attempt to expand this functionality to any event types, a new session API method `recordAttribution` has been introduced.
-Using JS API, this method can be utilised to update current visit with details of events for attribution.
+In an attempt to expand this functionality to any event types, a new Session API method `recordAttribution` has been introduced.
+Using the JS API, this method can be utilised to update current visit with details of events for attribution.

 ## Usage

-The Session API method `recordAttribution` accepts one event at a time, but use case chain multiple calls to `recordAttribution` and add as many events as they want.
+The Session API method `recordAttribution` accepts one event at a time, but users can chain multiple calls to `recordAttribution` and add as many events as they want.

 ### Method documentation